qwp0905/lfkv-db/README.md

 ### Garbage Collection

-Background 4-stage pipeline, each stage running on a parallel work-stealing thread pool:

-1. **Leaf scan** - Traverses B-tree leaves to find entries with old versions
-2. **Empty check** - Check if the entry is empty
-3. **Entry cleanup** - Removes obsolete version records from data entries
-4. **Page release** - Reclaims freed pages back to the free list
+Two background processes collaborate to reclaim obsolete versions and freed pages:

+- **Queue-based version cleanup** - Transactions mark entries with old versions into a queue.
+A dedicated process drains the queue in bulk, removes obsolete version records, and releases emptied pages back to the free list.
+- **Periodic leaf cleanup** - A single thread periodically scans B-tree leaves, detects entries that have become empty, removes them from leaf nodes, and releases their pages.

 ## License